 - Have fun.
 If you aren’t enjoying the process of preparing food and setting the meal, neither will the guests.
 One of the best lessons that I have learned during nearly a decade of serving breakfasts at the Palmer House is to keep smiling.
 Everyone makes mistakes.
 Don’t let errors throw you.
 Improvise, make do, make the best of it.
 Apologize for a mistake.
 Most folks realize that you are doing your best and understand a mishap.

 - Getting Ready for the Holidays

 - 8 Tips for Serving a Holiday Feast

 - Holidays by the Sea Weekend

 While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day of festivities on Cape Cod, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs for a relaxing stay before and after your day.